truenas/documentation/content/CORE/UIReference/Services/NFSScreen.md

 ---
 title: "NFS Screen"
-description: "Use the NFS screen to configure Network File System (NFS) and related service options on your TrueNAS"
+description: "Use the NFS screen to configure Network File System (NFS) on your TrueNAS"
 weight: 60
 tags:
 - corenfs